andresharpe/cute/README.md

 OPTIONS:
     -h, --help                  Prints help information
-    -c, --content-type-id <ID>  The Contentful content type id -f, --field                 The field(s) which will be translated.
+    -c, --content-type-id <ID>  The Contentful content type id -l, --locale <CODE>         The locale code (eg. 'en') linked to the relevant language.
+If unspecified, all localized fields and languages will be translated
+    -k, --key                   The key of a single entry to be translated -f, --field                 The field(s) which will be translated.
 If not specified, all localized fields will be translated
-    -l, --locale <CODE>         The locale code (eg. 'en') linked to the relevant language.
-If unspecified, all localized fields and languages will be translated
-    -k, --key                   The key of a single entry to be translated -a, --apply                 Apply and publish all the calculated changes.
-The default behaviour is to only list the detected changes
+        --custom-model <CODE>   Specifies whether a custom translation model or glossary should be used
 ```

 ### Criteria for translating an entry